Tones for Content Writing | 20 Most Used Tones in Writing

 7. Formal

 The formal tone is professional, refined, and suitable for business-related content, academic writing, or official documents.
-It avoids colloquial language and adheres to proper grammar and vocabulary.

 Formal tone example: